johanzi/gwas_gemma/README.md

 3. Process the phenotype file with plink and gemma (`run_gwas_gemma.sh`).
 This step should be run directly into the directory containing the vcf file and the phenotype file.
 4. Import in R the output `phenotype.assoc.clean.txt` file to visualize GWAS results, see [gemma_analysis.Rmd](gemma_analysis.Rmd)

-* The part 1, 2, and 4 are done interactively in R (need to be adjusted according to the dataframe used)
+* The part 1 and 2 are done according to user pipeline to generate the genotype (R, bash, Python, ...)
-* The part 3 is done in bash through the run_gwas_gemma.sh script.
-The only variables being the input vcf file used (change path in the script file) and the phenotype file given as first argument in command  line:
+* The part 3 is done in bash through the `run_gwas_gemma.sh` script.
+The only variables being the phenotype file given as first argument and the input vcf file as second argument (see example below)
-* The part 4 is done interactively in R
+* The part 4 is done in R

 Run the pipeline using bash: